Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Conclusion

-In this work, we provided a framework for redundant robot-to-goal assignment.
-Our main contribution is a supermodular optimization framework that efficiently and near-optimally selects robot matchings to minimize the average waiting time at the goal locations.
+In this work, we provided a framework for robot-to-goal assignment that is resilient to uncertainty over robot travel times.
+The main novelty is the exploitation of robot redundancy, and the formulation of a supermodular optimization framework that efficiently and near-optimally selects redundant robot matchings to minimize the average waiting time at the goal locations.
 Our first-come-first-to-serve principle implies a \emph{minimum} aggregation over redundant assignments.
 This allows us to compute our objective function efficiently by dynamic programming, leading to a polynomial-time algorithm that can be run in real-time, even for large numbers of robots, goals, and graph nodes.
 Our results show that redundant assignment reduces waiting time with respect to non-redundant assignments.
 This performance gap between redundant and non-redundant assignment increases with increasing noise levels.

-Although the idea of engineering systems with \emph{redundant resources} to increase reliability, robustness and resilience is not new~\cite{kulturel:2003,ghare:1969}, our ideas in this work provide a different take on the concept of redundancy.
-In particular, we provide a mathematical framework that allows us to reason about the added value of redundancy for mobile systems where time is the premium asset.
-Building on this framework, future work should address the trade-off between the cost of providing redundancy (e.g., travel costs, robot costs) and performance gains.
-Richer variants would consider budget constraints and heterogeneous robots with different costs.
-Furthermore, redundant assignment schemes have the side-effect of redistributing robots.
-Whether this robot re-balancing is beneficial remains to be addressed.
-Finally, we believe there are numerous applications for which the \emph{first-come-first-to-serve} principle holds, and which could benefit from our framework to boost their performance.
+The proposed redundant assignment algorithm is valid for the general problem of uncertain travel times.
+In particular, we do not make any explicit assumptions on the underlying uncertainty models.
+Finally, our findings include results on the benefit of diversity and complementarity in redundant robot coalitions; these are unprecedented insights within this context, and contribute towards providing resilience to uncertainty through targeted robot team compositions.